epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/README.md

 The same dataset as the paper will be used, with no additional data.

 ## Methods

-* Benchmark Analysis of available data:
-   - Improve the visualisation of results for the studied models in the paper.
-   - Classification of the most predictive regressors in terms of their effect on R^2.

 * Treatment and Control Matching:
    - Replication of the paper's matching : based on the four variables described, minimise the L-infinite distance to match the pairs of control and treatment data points.